irfanhakim-as/homelab-wiki/topics/ssh.md

     ssh-copy-id -i <public-key-path> -p <port-number> <remote-user>@<ip-address>
     ```

-2. Alternatively, you could also do so without `ssh-copy-id`:
+3. **Alternatively**, you could also do so without `ssh-copy-id`:

     ```sh
     cat <public-key-path> | ssh <remote-user>@<ip-address> -p <port> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
     ```

-3. Verify that the key has been copied successfully by [remotely accessing](#remotely-access-using-ssh) the remote server using SSH.
+4. Verify that the key has been copied successfully by [remotely accessing](#remotely-access-using-ssh) the remote server using SSH.

     If your public key has been copied successfully, you should not be prompted for a password.